-Although our first set of surveys and Egelman's study [14] indicated that read permissions are understood decently well, this study suggests that these results may not actually be entirely representative of user understanding: although people know which types of information they are granting access to, most do not realize they are giving access to that information even if they have marked it with a privacy level other than public.
+Although our first set of surveys and Egelman's study [9] indicated that read permissions are understood decently well, this study suggests that these results may not actually be entirely representative of user understanding: although people know which types of information they are granting access to, most do not realize they are giving access to that information even if they have marked it with a privacy level other than public.
+However, this section of our study was performed on a relatively small scale (one website with one permission and 100 responses).
+A future study could test this comprehensively.